ericelliott/rtype/README.md

 Currently in-use for production library API documentation, but breaking changes are expected.

 In the future, the `rtype` library will parse rtype strings and return predicate functions for runtime type checking.
-Static analysis tools are also a future possibility.
+Static analysis tools are also [in development](https://github.com/ericelliott/rtype/issues/89).
 If you're interested in helping, [please contact us](https://github.com/ericelliott/rtype/issues/new?title=volunteer+for+tools).

 ## Why?